2016 Summer Olympics: Football

-As well as the Estádio Olímpico João Havelange and Maracanã and in Rio de Janeiro, football matches took place at five venues in the cities of São Paulo, Belo Horizonte, Salvador, Brasília and Manaus.
+As well as the Estádio Olímpico João Havelange and Maracanã and in Rio de Janeiro, football matches took place at five venues in the cities of São Paulo, Belo Horizonte, and the more distant Salvador, Brasília and Manaus.

-Urban renovation
+Urban renovations

 Rio's historical downtown underwent an urban waterfront revitalization project known as Porto Maravilha, covering 5 km2 in area.
 The project aimed to redevelop the port area, increase the city center's attractiveness, and enhance Rio's competitive position in the global economy.

 The urban renovation involved 700 km of public networks for water supply, sanitation, drainage, electricity, gas and telecom; 4 km of tunnels; 70 km of roads; 650 km2 of sidewalks; 17 km of bike path; 15,000 trees; and three sanitation treatment plants.
 As part of this renovation, a new tram was built from the Santos Dumont Airport to Rodoviária Novo Rio, due to open in April 2016.

 The Games required over 200 kilometers of security fencing.
 A 15,000 square meter warehouse in Barra da Tijuca was used to assemble and supply the furniture and fittings for the Olympic Village.
 The second warehouse of 90,000 square meters in Duque de Caxias, near the roads that provide access to the venues, contained all the equipment needed for the sporting events.

 Medals

-The medals were produced by the Casa da Moeda do Brasil (the Brazilian mint).
+The medals were produced by the Casa da Moeda do Brasil (the Brazilian National Mint).
 The medal design was unveiled on 15 June 2016.
 They were designed to be environmentally friendly using recycled materials; the bronze and silver medals contained 30% recycled materials.
 The gold medals were produced using gold that had been mined and extracted according to a set of sustainability criteria, such as being extracted without the use of mercury.
 The medals feature a wreath design on the front, and in keeping with tradition, the obverse features Nike, the Greek goddess of victory.
 A wooden carrying box accompanied each medal.
 Medalists were also awarded a trophy in the shape of the Games' emblem.

 In May 2017, an Associated Press article disclosed that over 100 athletes who had won medals at the Rio Olympics reported that their medals were showing some damage, including black spots, flaking, or surface degrading.
 Rio officials offered to replace any defective medals and found problems with 6 to 7 percent of all those awarded.